dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >[!TIP]
 >
-> for safer sign content editing, users must:
+> for safer sign contents editing, users must:
 >
-> - prepare text externally before inserting it into the block,
+> - prepare text contents externally before inserting it into the block
-> - paste content from clipboard instead of typing in-game,
+> - paste content from clipboard instead of typing in-game directly.
-> - temporarily disable internet connectivity,
+> - disable network connectivity.
 > - use devices with sufficient RAM (16 GB recommended).

 ___